16 SaaS Business Metrics: What Matters For a High Valuation

 • Monthly recurring revenue (MRR): The first question almost any buyer will most likely ask is how much money the business is making.

-• Customer acquisition cost (CAC): SaaS companies need to monitor CAC closely because the business model relies heavily on continuously acquiring new customers to grow MRR.
+• Customer acquisition cost (CAC): SaaS companies need to monitor CAC closely because the SaaS business model relies heavily on continuously acquiring new customers to grow MRR.

 • Churn rate: Customer churn plays an important role in the total revenue.
 Keeping it to a minimum represents a positive cash flow.